 What if you give up your seat on your flight and the airline doesn’t pay what it promises you?

 That’s what happened to John Keohen.
 Lufthansa lured him off a recent flight with a promise of a $2,400 refund.
 Keohen gave up his seat — and then Lufthansa gave him nothing.
+(We’re taking a short holiday break this week — this is a popular story from Sept 2019)

 So begins one of the most patience-testing cases that this consumer advocacy organization has handled in years.
 It involved multiple contacts with the airline and Germany’s air transportation regulators and, since it’s Lufthansa, mind-numbing bureaucracy.